 Most beginners open the income statement and stop there.
 That is backwards.
 Read the financials in the order that tells you the most, fastest.
 (For a deeper walkthrough, Buffett and the Interpretation of Financial Statements is the cleanest plain-English book on the subject.)

 Revenue first.
 What is the trend?
-Is the company actually growing, or is it shrinking and dressing it up with buybacks?
-Apple grew revenue at roughly 8% annually from FY2020 to FY2025 ($274bn to $416bn), but most of that came in the first two years.
-Over the most recent four years growth has been closer to 3% per year.
-You then need to ask: is the slowdown structural, or are services accelerating fast enough to compensate?
+Is the company actually growing, or shrinking and dressing it up with buybacks?
+Apple grew revenue at roughly 8% annually from FY2020 to FY2025 ($274bn to $416bn), but most came in the first two years.
+Recent growth is closer to 3%.
+Ask: is the slowdown structural, or are services accelerating fast enough to compensate?

 Free cash flow third.
 Net income can be massaged.
 Free cash flow cannot.
-Look at the cash conversion rate (free cash flow divided by net income).
-Apple converts at around 88-90% on a five-year average, which is exceptional.
+Look at the cash conversion rate (FCF divided by net income).
 Below 70% over multiple years is a yellow flag worth digging into.

 Balance sheet fourth.
 Check the current ratio (current assets divided by current liabilities).
 Above 1.5 is comfortable.
-Apple sits at 0.97, which would normally be a warning.
-For Apple, it is a deliberate choice.
-They return cash to shareholders aggressively rather than letting it sit.
+Apple sits at 0.97, which would normally be a warning - but they return cash aggressively rather than letting it sit.
 Always understand why a flag exists before reacting to it.

 Debt and share count last.
 Total debt should be manageable relative to free cash flow.
-A company that can clear its debt with two or three years of free cash flow is not in trouble.
+A company that can clear its debt with two or three years of FCF is not in trouble.
 A shrinking share count from buybacks is generally good.
-A growing share count from stock-based compensation or capital raises dilutes you.
+A growing one from stock-based compensation dilutes you.

 Step 4: Decide If the Price Is Fair